semantic-release/commit-analyzer/README.md

 By default `commit-analyzer` uses the `angular` format described in [Angular convention](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/convention.md).

-Additionnal options can be set within the plugin definition in `package.json` to use a different commit format and to customize it:
+Additional options can be set within the plugin definition in `package.json` to use a different commit format and to customize it:

 ```json
 {